< Back to Blog Home Page

 • Automate Welcome Resources: Set up automated welcome messages in platforms like Slack or Teams.
 When a new user joins, a bot can send them a direct message with links to key channels, a tool inventory document, support contacts, and introductory video tutorials.

-• Schedule Role-Based Training: Conduct live sessions tailored to specific roles.
+• Schedule Role-Based Training: Conduct live sessions focused on specific roles.
 For instance, a "Databricks for Data Engineers" session would focus on pipeline creation and optimization, while a "Databricks for Data Scientists" session would cover notebook collaboration and model experimentation.

 Key Insight: Tool proficiency is not a one-time event but a continuous process.
 Initial onboarding should be followed by scheduled check-ins and opportunities for advanced training to ensure skills keep pace with tool updates and project demands.
 This is a vital component of any robust IT onboarding checklist.